betamore/fewd/slides/unit4.md

 ## Inline CSS

-Styles are applied in-line to individual elements.
+Styles are applied inline to individual elements.
 This approach is considered the **least ideal of the three**.

 ```html
 <!DOCTYPE html>